Module 10. Effect of dysfunction of an organ of elimination on pharmacokinetics.

 - #4, a dog with 15% renal function (significant renal disease/failure)

-Dosages are set to allow you to reveal graphical and steady-state results one simulation at a time:
+Doses for simulations 2-4 are set to 0(zero) to allow you to reveal graphical and steady-state results one simulation at a time:

 - #1, a relatively standard dose and interval - 3.3 mg/kg q8H